kristinemlarson/gnssIR_python/README.md

 to pick them up for you.
 They are then stored in the ORBITS directory.

-Unless the RINEX data are sitting in your working directory, I believe the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL.
-There is a high-rate option, but I have not extensively tested it.
-It only works for UNAVCO.
+Unless the RINEX data are sitting in your working directory, I believe the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL, but only low-rate data are accessed.

+There is a high-rate option, but it only works for UNAVCO.

 There is also a decimator, but it uses teqc to do that decimation.
+So if you don't install teqc, it will not work.

-The SNR files created by this code are stored in REFL_CODE/YYYY/snr
+The SNR files created by this code are stored in REFL_CODE/YYYY/snr in a subdirectory with your station name on it.

 # Running the reflector height (gnssIR_lomb.py) code

 * It needs a SNR file.
-It tries ot make it for you if it does not exist.
+It can try to make it for you if it does not exist.
 But if you do this, it will assume you only have GPS data.